Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/1 - Adapting to Input.md

 🗣 [Jason Grigsby](http://blog.cloudfour.com/)
 [@grigs](https://twitter.com/grigs)

+## A history lesson

 - In the beginning the Web was formless
-- 640x480 was the canvas, then 800x600, then 1024x768
+- Then 640x480 was the canvas, then 800x600, then 1024x768
 - Then Mobile came
 - Realization: the Web has no fixed canvas
 - In the past different frameworks for desktop and Mobile
-  - Why? diff. platfoms with diff. usability considerations
+  - Why?
+Different platfoms with different usability considerations!

-## for truths about input
+## Four truths about input

-### incompl. history
+### 1: Input is exploding

 - 1874: keyboard
 - 1984: mouse (+ GUI), cursor devices
 - 1996: scroll wheel